Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 # Inputs

-So far, we've been emitting a greeting ('Hello World!') that has been hardcoded into the script block.
-In a more realistic situation, we want to pass a variable input to our script, much like we pass files to command line tools for analysis.
+So far, you've been emitting a greeting ('Hello World!') that has been hardcoded into the script block.
+In a more realistic situation, you might want to pass a variable input to your script, much like you pass files to command line tools for analysis.

-Here we're going to to add some flexibility by introducing **channels** to our workflow and an **input definition** to our `SAYHELLO` process.
+Here you're going to to add some flexibility by introducing **channels** to your workflow and an **input definition** to your `SAYHELLO` process.

 ## Channels